The benefits of rebounding are endless.

 So I thought I would write an article about what we found the benefits of trampolining to be.

-Health Benefits of Trampolining for Kids
+Health Benefits of Rebounding (Trampolining)

 Using trampolines to keep your child entertained is a healthy alternative to jumping on your furniture (which is not ideal!).
 Kids love the thrill of rebounding off the trampoline, skyrocketing into mid-air and I love that they’re using up their seemingly endless energy.